tldr-pages/tldr/pages/linux/ipset.md

 `ipset del {{set_name}} {{192.168.1.25}}`

-- Save an ip set (it depends on the distribution at which file you can save a set to be used from the ipset system service):
+- Save an ip set (it depends on the distribution at which file you can save a set for ipset system service):

 `ipset save {{set_name}} > /etc/ipset.conf`